COMMUNITY ANIMATION SERIES

 “My takeaway is that connection with others starts with an invitation.
 It helps to scope my work into perspective.”

-— Wilfred, Yishun Family Centre @ Children’s Society
+— Wilfred, Singapore Children’s Society

 “Through the workshop, I discovered that my Heart Gift is in creating safe and supportive spaces for others.”

-— Nadira, Volunteer
+— Nadira, Resident Volunteer

 Ready to build on what’s strong?

-Tap the button below to join fellow changemakers and start leading from within!
+Join fellow changemakers and start leading from within!

 We are deeply grateful for the overwhelming support and we have reached maximum capacity.
 If you are still keen, please join the waitlist!